Hotel Poseidon

 Though this is Stefan Lernous' first feature film, it's certainly not his first foray into the arts.
 For more than 20 years he has fronted Abattoir Fermé, a professional theater ensemble that carved out a very peculiar niche for itself.
 Based on the confidence and fortitude that emanates from Hotel Poseidon it seems like a safe bet that the film is an extension of the work they perform on stage, though it's by no means a literal translation from theater to film.
 You just sense that Lernous is very comfortable with the world he paints on screen, as crazy and particular as it may appear from the outside.

 Hotel Poseidon hits that sweet spot where genre and auteur meet.
-Its love for genre cinema is blatantly obvious, soaking in thriller, horror and mystery elements, giving them a strong surrealistic touch in passing.
+Its love for genre cinema is blatantly obvious, soaking in thriller, horror, and mystery elements, giving them a strong surrealistic touch in passing.
 But this isn't core genre cinema.
 Lernous doesn't build his film on established clichés, he doesn't cut and paste his way to the finale, and he fails to settle for the expected.
 Instead, he subverts all these familiar elements to create something completely unique.
-This is a film that is hellbent on keeping you from settling down, works hard to avoid complacency and ultimately feels like it couldn't have been made by anybody else.
+This is a film that is hellbent on keeping you from settling down, works hard to avoid complacency, and ultimately feels like it couldn't have been made by anybody else.
 Which is quite a feat for a director I had never even heard of before.

 The plot (in so much that it isn't an excuse to create a sultry mini-universe where Lernous can introduce a wide variety of oddball characters) revolves around David, an introverted loner who inherited an incredibly kitsch, sea-themed hotel from his father.
-The hotel is in shambles and closed down for guests, but when a young girl coming knocking David it too weak-willed to refuse her.
+The hotel is in shambles and closed down for guests, but when a young girl comes knocking David is too weak-willed to refuse her.
 Even one guest is too much excitement for him, and he goes back to rest on his bed.
 When he wakes up the hotel is suddenly bustling with people who are planning a big party, much to the chagrin of David.

 screen capture of Hotel Poseidon